tauri-apps/tauri-docs/docs/en/usage/guides/bundler/anti-bloat.md

     $ rustup toolchain install nightly
     $ rustup component add rust-src --toolchain nightly

 The Rust Standard Library comes precompiled.
-You can instead apply the optimization options used for the rest of your binary + dependencies to the std with the following command:
+You can instead apply the optimization options used for the rest of your binary + dependencies to the std with an unstable flag.
+This flag requires specifying your target, so know the target triple that you are targeting.

-    $ cargo +nightly build --release -Z build-std
+    $ cargo +nightly build --release -Z build-std --target x86-64-unknown-linux-gnu

 If you are using `panic = "abort"` in your release profile optimizations, then you need to make sure the `panic_abort` crate is compiled with std.
 Additionally, an extra std feature can be used to remove some additional binary size.
 The following applies both:

-    $ cargo +nightly build --release -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort
+    $ cargo +nightly build --release -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --target x86-64-unknown-linux-gnu

 See the unstable documentation for more details about [`-Z build-std`](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) and [`-Z build-std-features`](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std-features).